Jscott-2k/RFLandscaperPro/frontend/README.md

 # Frontend

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.2.1.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.2.1 and includes Angular Universal for server‑side rendering (SSR).

 ## Backend integration